Newspoll

+Background and history

-Newspoll was established in 1985 as a joint venture between News Limited and Yann Campbell Hoare Wheeler, which later was purchased by Millward Brown during the 1990s leading to the current ownership structure.
+Newspoll was established in 1985 as a joint venture between News Limited and Yann Campbell Hoare Wheeler, which later was purchased by Millward Brown during the 1990s.
 In 2015 this company was wound up with The Australian announcing that henceforth Newspoll would become a polling brand administered by Galaxy.

 The transfer of operation to Galaxy came with a significant change in polling methods, from live telephone interviews to a mix of online and automated telephone interviews.
 However, the wording of Newspoll questions remained the same.
 In the first major test of this methodology, Newspoll conducted by Galaxy Research was the most accurate national published poll at the 2016 Australian Federal Election.

 A further change occurred in November 2019, with YouGov switching to entirely online polling.
+Since this change, Newspoll has been consistently accurate, being ranked as the top pollster at six out of seven elections since 2020 by respected Australian Psephologist Dr Kevin Bonham, including having the final 2PP within 1% of the actual results in the Federal, South Australian, Victorian and NSW state elections as well as - the first election conducted under Pyxis - the referendum on the Voice for Aboriginal and Torres Strait Islander Australians.

-Prime Minister polling
+Prime minister polling

-The lists below show the Prime Ministers with the highest and lowest career ratings.
-In many cases the highest and second-highest (etc.) or lowest and second-lowest (etc.) ratings are held by the same Prime Minister.
+The lists below show the prime ministers with the highest and lowest career ratings.
+In many cases the highest and second-highest (etc.) or lowest and second-lowest (etc.) ratings are held by the same prime minister.